How to Tie the Angler’s Loop (Perfection Loop)

 Common Uses

-- Fishing:
+Fishing:

-- Tying a loop on a tippet or leader
+- Tying a loop on a tippet or leader.

-- To create a loop-to-loop connection
+- Creating a loop-to-loop connection.

-- Tying a loop knot for a Dry Fly or Streamer
+- Tying a loop knot for a Dry Fly or Streamer.

-- Securing your line to a hook, or lure
+- Securing your line to a hook, or lure.

-- Camping:
+Camping:

-- Useful for creating end loops when setting up tents, tarps, or hanging gear
+- Useful for creating end loops when setting up tents, tarps, or hanging gear.

-- Household:
+Household:

 Other Names